aws/aws-cdk-go/awscdk/awsappsync/README.md

 Instead of configuring each channel individually, developers can apply settings across an entire namespace.

+Channel namespace can optionally interact with data sources configured on the Event API by defining optional event handler code or using direct integrations with the data source where applicable.

 For more information, see [Understanding channel namespaces](https://docs.aws.amazon.com/appsync/latest/eventapi/channel-namespaces.html).

 ```go